-- (1) Rubbish, debris, or refuse that might constitute a fire hazard shall be removed to a safe distance of not less than 50m from all buildings, installations, wells or production facilities, and shall be expeditiously and safely disposed of in an environmentally acceptable manner - (2) All hydrocarbon based refuse shall be collected in adequate containers and disposed of in an environmentally acceptable manner.
+(1) Rubbish, debris, or refuse that might constitute a fire hazard shall be removed to a safe distance of not less than 50m form all buildings, installations, wells or environmentally acceptable manner.

+(2) All hydrocarbon based refuse shall be collected in adequate containers and disposed of in an environmentally acceptable manner.